Meet Our Staff

 Director of Operations

-John spent eight years in Romania and Moldova where he encountered and was transformed by the presence of love among at-risk and institutionalized children.
+John spent eight years in Romania and Moldova where he encountered and was transformed by the presence of love among children living on the margins of society.
 These children instilled in him a fierce belief in the inherent dignity of all people, a belief that led him to his involvement at Summit on 16th.
-Outside of work, John enjoys playing cello, practicing Ashtanga yoga, cooking plant-based meals and spending time with his wife, Rachel, and son, Oscar.
+Outside of work, John enjoys playing cello, practicing Ashtanga yoga, cooking plant-based meals and spending time with his wife, Rachel, and children, Oscar and Genevieve.